codegouvfr/react-dsfr/README.md

 );
 </code></pre>

 You're all set!
-Next step for you is to setup de integration with your routing library (react-router for example)
+Next step for you is to setup the integration with your routing library (react-router for example).

 {% content-ref url="routing.md" %}
 [routing.md](routing.md)